clementnuss/clement.n8r.ch/content/articles/2024-04-kubenurse.en.md

 All this data is then available at the `/metrics` endpoint, and the following metrics are exposed.

-* `kubenurse_errors_total`: error counter partitioned by error type and request type
+* `kubenurse_errors_total`: error counter
-* `kubenurse_request_duration`: a histogram for kubenurse request duration partitioned by error type
-* `kubenurse_httpclient_request_duration_seconds`:  a latency histogram of request latencies from the kubenurse http client.
+* `kubenurse_httpclient_request_duration_seconds`:  a latency histogram for request duration
-* `kubenurse_httpclient_trace_requests_total`: a latency histogram for the http client _trace_ metric instrumentation, with detailed statistics for e.g.
+* `kubenurse_httpclient_trace_requests_total`: a latency histogram for the http client _trace_ metric instrumentation, partitioned httptrace connection events, where events are e.g. `dns_start`, `got_conn`, `tls_handshake_done`,
-  `dns_start`, `got_conn` events, and more. the details can be seen in the [`httptrace.go`](https://github.com/postfinance/kubenurse/blob/52767fbb280b65c06ac926dac49dd874e9ec4aee/internal/servicecheck/httptrace.go#L73) file
+  and more. the details can be seen in the [`httptrace.go`](https://github.com/postfinance/kubenurse/blob/52767fbb280b65c06ac926dac49dd874e9ec4aee/internal/servicecheck/httptrace.go#L73) file

-All of these metrics are partitioned with a `request_type` label, which permits to compare the Kubernetes service latency with the ingress latency for example.
+All of these metrics are also partitioned with a `request_type` label, which makes it possible to precisely know which request type increased an error counter, or to compare the latencies of multiple request types, for example compare how your service and ingress latencies differ.

-As the saying goes, *a picture is worth a thousand words*, so here we go, with a nice [excalidraw.com](https://excalidraw.com/) drawing to illustrate the different request types:
+As the saying goes, _a picture is worth a thousand words*, so here we go, with a nice [excalidraw.com](https://excalidraw.com/) drawing to illustrate the different request types:

 ![kubenurse_request_types](/images/2024-kubenurse/kubenurse.png)